infitx-org/microfrontend-boilerplate/README.md

 What is Vercel?
 Vercel is a cloud platform to deploy frontend applications onto Vercel's Global Edge Network(CDN).

-`microfrontend-shell-boilerplate` can be made to be used with other SPA hosting services.
+`microfrontend-boilerplate` can be made to be used with other SPA hosting services.
 Just update `webpack.config.js` to pull and set env variables from a hosting service into `DEV_PORT` and `PUBLIC_PATH`.